NVIDIA/NeMo/docs/source/asr/intro.rst

 You can often get a boost to transcription accuracy by using a Language Model to help choose words that are more likely to be spoken in a sentence.

-You can get a good improvment in transcription accuracy even using a simple N-gram LM.
+You can get a good improvement in transcription accuracy even using a simple N-gram LM.

-After training an N-gram LM [link], or using one provided by NeMo[link], you can incorporate it into your ASR model as follows:
+After :ref:`training <train-ngram-lm>` an N-gram LM, or using one provided by NeMo, you can use it for transcribing audio as follows:

 1. Install the OpenSeq2Seq beam search decoding and KenLM libraries using `this script <scripts/asr_language_modeling/ngram_lm/install_beamsearch_decoders.sh>`_.
 2. Perform transcription using `this script <https://github.com/NVIDIA/NeMo/blob/stable/scripts/asr_language_modeling/ngram_lm/eval_beamsearch_ngram.py>`_: